According to PostgreSQL documentation,

 table_a_id_seq.
 In case of a sequence exists with the same name a numeric suffix will be added to the name to avoid conflicts.

-In pgModeler, the serial data type replacement can be quickly done by focusing a serial column in any table, right click it and select
+In pgModeler, the serial data type replacement can be quickly done by focusing a serial column in any table, right-clicking it, and selecting

 Convert to sequence.
 The result is displayed in the image below.
-Note that beside converting the data type of the column to
+Note that besides converting the data type of the column to

 integer pgModeler also created the sequence using the same naming pattern as PostgreSQL and associated the new sequence to the column so the auto-increment feature can work properly.